Vecchia approximations of Gaussian-process predictions: The general Vecchia framework for GP prediction

 \subsection{General Vecchia predictions}

 The goal for GP prediction is to obtain the posterior predictive distribution of $\by$ given the response $\bz_o$, or desired summaries of this distribution.
 As explained in Appendix \ref{sec:predictionsunknown}, it suffices to consider this distribution for certain values of the parameters $\bftheta$, which we again suppress for notational simplicity.
-General Vecchia prediction approximates the exact conditional distribution $f(\by|\bz_o)$ with the distribution implied by \eqref{eq:gvp}:
+General Vecchia prediction approximates the exact conditional distribution $f(\by|\bz_o)$ as implied by the joint distribution $\adens(\bx)$ in \eqref{eq:gvp} with $\bx = \by \cup \bz_o$: